ctam62/savoryscale/README.md

 ### Auth

-This app includes a user login system to allow users to save their favourite recipes and scaling inputs.
+This app will include a user login system in the next sprint update to allow users to better customize their saved favourite recipes and scaling inputs.

 <br>